SenseNet/docs.sensenet.com/content/guides/customization/01-menu-customization.md

 description: This article gives a brief overview about the customization of the Drawer (the left side menu) on the Admin UI.
 ---

 The Drawer component is the left side navigation menu.
-It lets you access the [personal settings](./00-personal-settings/), [setup](../setup) and more other menupoints.
+It lets you access the [personal settings](./00-personal-settings/), [setup](../setup) and more other menu items.

 ## Customization